idsia-robotics/idsia-robotics.github.io/index.md

 # News

+## May 20 2020
+Our highly-cited paper “[Machine-Learning Method for Quality of Transmission Prediction of Unestablished Lightpaths](https://ieeexplore.ieee.org/document/8293995)” (with [Cristina Rottondi](https://www.telematica.polito.it/member/cristina-rottondi/) and colleagues) published on the IEEE/OSA Journal of Optical Communications and Networking won the prestigious “[IEEE Communications Society Charles Kao Award](https://www.comsoc.org/about/awards/paper-awards/ieee-communications-society-charles-kao-award-best-optical-communications)”.

+## Feb 10 2020
+Check out our recent paper, accepted to the IEEE Robotics and Automation Letters with ICRA 2020 presentation: "[Learning Long-range Perception using Self-Supervision from Short-Range Sensors and Odometry](https://ieeexplore.ieee.org/abstract/document/8988152)". [code](https://github.com/idsia-robotics/pplanning-local-estimations){: .btn .btn--info .btn-sm}.

+We are presenting one additional paper at ICRA 2020: Boris Gromov, Jerome Guzzi, Luca Gambardella, and Alessandro Giusti: “Intuitive 3D Control of a Quadrotor in User Proximity with Pointing Gestures” [more info](http://people.idsia.ch/~gromov/3d-pointing/){: .btn .btn--info .btn-sm}

 ## Sep 12 2019
 The survey article "[The current state and future outlook of rescue robotics](https://onlinelibrary.wiley.com/doi/abs/10.1002/rob.21887)", which the lab contributed to in the context of the NCCR Robotics, is now published in the Journal of Field Robotics.